ACooperDev/WebSDK/ReadMe.md

 # Cognex REST API Implementations (Unofficial)
-TODO: standardize on event names, .NET
+TODO: standardize on event names

 This is an independent project not affiliated with, endorsed by, or supported by Cognex Corporation.